Distortion and the bridge distance of knots

-A \defn{bridge sphere} $\Sigma$ for a tangle $(M, \kappa)$ is a 2--sphere in $M$ transverse to $\kappa$ such that $\Sigma$ divides $(M,\kappa)$ into two trivial tangles.
-If in each trivial tangle the remnants of $\kappa$ have $n$-components, we say that $\Sigma$ is an \defn{$n$-bridge sphere}.
-The \defn{bridge number} of a knot type $K$ in $S^3$ is the minimum $n$ such that there is an $n$-bridge sphere for a PL representative $\kappa$ of $K$.
-It is denoted $b(K)$.
+An $n$-bridge sphere $\Sigma$ for a PL knot $\gamma$ in $S^3$ is a sphere transverse to $\gamma$, dividing $(S^3,\gamma)$ into two trivial $n$-component tangles.
+The \defn{bridge number} of a knot type $K$ in $S^3$ is the minimum $n$ such that there is an $n$-bridge sphere for a PL representative of $K$.
+The bridge number of $K$ is denoted $b(K)$.